jrminter/monte-carlo-simulations/penepma/penepma-material-parameters.md

 ## Example values

+Note: Llovet and Salvat (2008) decribe the `MSIMPA` parameter like this:

+> Values of the simulation parameters for this material: absorption
+> energies, EABS(1:3,M), elastic scattering parameters, C1(M) and C2(M),
+> and cutoff energy losses for inelastic collisions and bremsstrahlung
+> emission, WCC(M) and WCR(M)
+> - From  Llovet and Salvat (2008) PENEPMA, a Monte Carlo code for the
+> simulation of x-ray emission spectra using PENELOPE. p.
+13.

 These were generated as described above.
 These can be re-used for similar simulations.
 Note: `amC.mat` is amorphous C with the density